tomgutt/chrome-report-analyzer/README.md

 - Supports multiple output modes for different model types
 - Allows additional user instructions for customized analysis

+## Supported Reports

+The extension currently supports:
+- Landscape Reports

+The extension does not support:
+- Predefined reports (those that come with LeanIX by default)
+- Other report types (Matrix, etc.)

+For predefined reports, you can create your own copy by:
+1. Opening a predefined report
+2. Clicking the "Save as" button
+3. Opening your newly created copy

 ## Installation

 1. Clone this repository